bitnami/containers/containers/alertmanager/README.md

 # Configuration

 This is an example configuration that should cover most relevant aspects of the new YAML configuration format.
 The full documentation of the configuration can be found [here](https://prometheus.io/docs/alerting/configuration/).

+This file is located at `/opt/bitnami/alertmanager/conf/config.yml`, you can check the [Persisting your data](# Persisting your application) section to add a custom volume to modify it.

 ```yaml
 global: